Skip to main content

 See It in Action

-Scanning a floor takes 5-10 minutes.
+Capturing a floor takes 5-10 minutes.
 Watch the video to see how it works:

 A hand is holding a smartphone running a room scanning application.
 The app interface shows an augmented reality overlay that outlines the edges of walls, doors, and windows in a room.
 On the screen, there’s a prompt instructing the user to “Scan all walls, doors and windows” and “Press Stop when complete.”
 The application appears to be capturing spatial data in real-time, using 3D visualization to generate an interior layout or floor plan.
 The interface also includes buttons for “Undo,” “Stop,” and “Finish,” indicating the scanning process is interactive and user-controlled.